Turned Leg Nesting Tables With Jacobean Floral Tops

 Turned Leg Nesting Tables painted in color sea glass

-I used mineral-based chalk paint by Dixie Belle Paint Company in the color Sea Glass, isn't it such a beautiful color?
-I applied it with a paintbrush and just love the self-leveling qualities of the paint.
-I like to dip just the tips of my brush in water and then the paint to achieve long smooth strokes before having to reload my brush.
+I used mineral-based chalk paint by Dixie Belle Paint Company in the color Sea Glass, isn't it such a pretty color?
+I love the self-leveling qualities of the paint.
+I like to dip just the tips of my brush in water first and then the paint to achieve long smooth strokes before having to reload my brush.
 It only took two coats for full coverage.

 Turned Legs Nesting Tables with white details